AdrianVollmer/PowerHub/docs/usage.md

 the PowerHub host.
 In case of HTTPS we can do certificate pinning, use the Windows certificate store or disable verification entirely.

-Also, some version of Windows are reluctant to use TLSv1.2 for whatever reason.
+Also, some versions of Windows are reluctant to use TLSv1.2 for whatever reason.
 There is a checkbox to enforce TLSv1.2 in case your system on which the Python backend is running does not support earlier versions.